Best Vitamins for Teens: Do Teens Need Supplements?

 Other Supplements for Teens

-There are other supplement categories outside of vitamins which may be useful to teens on a case-by-case basis.
-Many teenagers in the U.S. work out regularly, and whey protein can be a useful and safe food supplement that’s well-studied and can improve strength and lean body mass in combination with weightlifting.
+Whey protein is a safe food supplement that’s well-studied and can improve strength and lean body mass in combination with weightlifting.

-We consider whey to be a healthier alternative to popular sports nutrition drinks like Gatorade that are loaded with sugar and often marketed to teens.
+Many teenagers in the US lift weights regularly, and we consider whey to be a healthier alternative to popular sports nutrition drinks like Gatorade that are loaded with sugar and often marketed to teens.

-Melatonin is another dietary supplement used to improve sleep.
-This compound is produced naturally by the body, but can also be taken in supplement form.
 It's clinically proven to improve sleep quality and duration, is non-addictive and non-toxic, and may be a safer alternative to prescription sleep medications.

 Stay up-to-date on our research reviews